netobserv/network-observability-operator/README.md

 It is also possible to use without OpenShift:
 - Using the upstream [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes/) with any supported Kubernetes flavour ([see below](#ovnk-config) for enabling IPFIX exports on ovn-kubernetes).
 - If you don't use ovn-kubernetes but still can manage having IPFIX exports by a different mean, you're more on your own, but still should be able to use this operator.
-You will need to configure the IPFIX export to push flows to the `goflow-kube` service deployed by this operator.
-You could also consider using [goflow-kube](https://github.com/netobserv/goflow2-kube-enricher) directly.
+You will need to configure the IPFIX export to push flows to the `flowlogs-pipeline` component deployed by this operator.
+You could also consider using [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) directly.

 The operator itself is deployed in the namespace "network-observability", whereas managed components are deployed in a namespace configured via a Custom Resource (see [FlowCollector custom resource](#flowcollector-custom-resource) section below).